 Assembling the Jasmine Milk Tea

-- In a serving glass, place 1-2 tablespoons of cooked tapioca pearls.
+- In each serving glass, place 1-2 tablespoons of cooked tapioca pearls.
 Add sugar syrup to taste for desired sweetness.

 - Pour the cooled tea over the tapioca, about ¾ to the top of the glass.